rytsikau/ee.Yrewind/README.md

 ##### [**` -url=[url] `**](#)

-With this command, the program runs in real time mode, recording the livestream for 1 hour at 1080p resolution (or at a lower if 1080p is not available).
+With this command, the program records a livestream in real time for 1 hour at 1080p resolution (or at a lower if 1080p is not available).
 URL can be specified in various formats:
 >     yrewind -url='youtube.com/watch?v=9Auq9mYxFEE'
 >     yrewind -url=https://www.youtu.be/9Auq9mYxFEE
 >     yrewind -url=9Auq9mYxFEE